ipld/ipld/docs/data-model/traversal.md

 or might visit data in a specific order, based on its specific directions.

-A directed traversal is differenciated from a [Total Traversal](#total-traversal).
+A directed traversal is differentiated from a [Total Traversal](#total-traversal).

 Directed traversal is a general term and can refer to any kind of traversal one does with custom code;
-there are also some standardized features that many IPLD libraries will provide which perfrom directed traversals, such as [Selectors](#traversal-by-selector)
+there are also some standardized features that many IPLD libraries will provide which perform directed traversals, such as [Selectors](#traversal-by-selector)

 ### Traversal by Selector